 One or more of the Company's products may contain undetected component, hardware, software or mechanical defects or failures when first introduced or may develop defects or failures after commencement of commercial production or shipments.
 Any such defects or failures could cause loss of goodwill, if any, with distributors and with customers, prevent or delay market acceptance of the Company's products, result in cancellations or rescheduling of orders or shipments or product recalls or returns and expose the Company to claims from customers.
 The Company could also incur unexpected and significant costs, including product redesign costs and costs associated with customer support.
 The Company expects to sell its products with a limited warranty against defects in materials and workmanship.
 If any of the Company's products are found within the warranty period to contain such defects, the Company could be required to repair or replace the defective products or refund the purchase price.
 The occurrence of any such defect or failure could have a material adverse effect on the Company's business, financial condition and results of operations.
-The Company does not maintain insurance to protect against the Company will be able to satisfy claims that may be asserted against the Company.
+The Company does not maintain insurance to protect against claims associated with the use of its products and there can be no assurance that the Company will be able to satisfy claims that may be asserted against the Company.